Skip to main content

 Who is Dexter Nova Alliance?

-Dexter Nova Alliance (DNA) is the consortium selected by the Nova Scotia government to design, build, finance, operate and maintain (DBFOM) the stretch of Highway 104 between Sutherlands River and Antigonish.
+Dexter Nova Alliance (DNA) was the consortium selected by the Nova Scotia government to design, build, finance, operate and maintain (DBFOM) the stretch of Highway 104 between Sutherlands River and Antigonish.

 Dexter Nova Alliance is led by local Nova Scotia companies Dexter Construction and Nova Construction, with BBGI as an equity partner.

-How long will the Highway 104 project take?
+How long did the Highway 104 project take?

-Construction started in July 2020 and is expected to be completed in 2023.
+Construction started in July 2020 and was certified Substantially Complete in August 2023.

 The project was awarded to DNA at $717.9 million over the lifetime of the project.
-The federal government is contributing $90 million to the project under the National Trade Corridors Fund.
+The federal government contributed $90 million to the project under the National Trade Corridors Fund.

 Dexter Construction and Nova Construction are both proudly Nova Scotian companies.
-This will be a Nova Scotian highway built, for the most part, by Nova Scotians.
+The Nova Scotian highway was built, for the most part, by Nova Scotians.

-Construction has commenced on the highway and the project is on schedule.
-DNA will commence operations and maintenance of this stretch of the highway in June 2021 and will continue until 2043.
+Highway 104 was certified Substantially Complete on August 31, 2023.
+DNA commenced operations and maintenance of this stretch of the highway in June 2021 and will continue until 2043.

 Was an Environmental Assessment conducted for the highway expansion?